mult1v4c/hestia-core/README.md

 ## ✨ Features

   * **Responsive Grid System:** Drag-and-drop your apps.
 Resize them to any dimension.
-The grid automatically adjusts to fit your layout.
+The apps will automatically adjust to your prefered grid size.
   * **Deep Customization:**
-      * **Base16 Support:** Includes predefined palettes (Nord, Dracula, Gruvbox, etc.).
+      * **Base16 Support:** Includes predefined palettes that follow the [Base16](https://github.com/chriskempson/base16) framework.
+You can add your own palettes by adding entries to the `js/palettes.js` file.
       * **Fine-Grained Control:** Tweak every color, gap size, corner radius, and font.
       * **Live Previews:** See changes instantly as you edit settings.
   * **Modular App System:** Apps are isolated modules.
 Creating a new widget (Weather, Clock, Notes) is as simple as writing a single JavaScript class.